GW Invariants Relative Normal Crossings Divisors: The Relatively Stable Map Compactification

-The notion of stability therefore depends in how many independent directions we rescaled the target in, and therefore on the particular group action we are taking the quotient by.
-For example, a nontrivial component in the level (1,2) of a multi-directional building counts as a nontrivial component in both level 1 and also in level 2 if we regard it as part of a uni-directional building, see Example \ref{neck.1} (b).
-If there are several independent directions, there is always a projection (stabilization) map from the relatively map compactification $\ov \M_s(X, V)$ described above to a smaller compactification obtained by collapsing some multi-levels containing only trivial components (when regarded as independent multi-levels). \end{rem}
+The notion of stability therefore depends in how many independent directions we rescaled the target in, and so on the particular group action we are taking the quotient by.
+For example, a nontrivial component in the level (1,2) of a multi-directional building counts as a nontrivial component in both level 1 and also in level 2 if we regard it as part of a uni-directional building, see Example \ref{neck.1}(b).
+If there are several independent directions, there is always a projection (stabilization) map from the unidirectional relatively stable map compactification $\ov \M(X, V)$ constructed in this paper to a smaller multi-directional relatively stable map compactification obtained by collapsing some multi-levels containing only trivial components (when regarded as independent multi-levels).